Community Networks & Committees

 - Implementation of the Toronto Metropolitan University Postsecondary Education and Training Action Plan.

-Visit the Aboriginal Education Council website to learn more.
+Visit the Indigenous Education Council website to learn more.

 Access TMU is a university-wide initiative with a goal of removing barriers to the full participation of all community members with disabilities.